sujit-sahu/home/content/bookipsRdbs/resources/_index.md

 and will run okay.
 We are sorry for any inconvenience this may have caused.
 <p>
 We regret that there is another typo which appears in the middle of page 370 immediately above the heading of Section 17.3.2.
-The identity in the middile of the three identities should read
+The identity in the middle of the three identities should read
 $$
 \sum_{i=1}^n w_{1i} x_i =1.
 $$